OpenLMIS/open-lmis/CONTRIBUTING.md

 6. Issue a *Pull Request* back to the `dev` branch - explain what you did and keep it brief to speed review!
 Mention the JIRA ticket number (e.g., "OLIMS-34") in the commit and pull request messages to activate the JIRA/GitHub integration.

-While developing your code, be sure you follow our style guide <todo: link> and keep your contribution specific to doing **one** thing.
+While developing your code, be sure you follow our [style guide](STYLE-GUIDE.md) and keep your contribution specific to doing **one** thing.

 ### Step by Step